-In 2020-21, Pierce County Parks will work with property owners, community members, and recreational groups interested in the future of the Carbon River Corridor to develop a Cooperative Action Plan.
-The planning area will include the area between the Town of Wilkeson and the Carbon River entrance to Mount Rainier National Park.
-To view a PowerPoint overview of the project, please click here:
+In 2020-22, Pierce County Parks worked with property owners, community members, and recreational groups interested in the future of the Carbon River Corridor to develop the Carbon River Corridor Cooperative Action Plan.
+The planning area includes the area between the Town of Wilkeson and the Carbon River entrance to Mount Rainier National Park.

 About the Project

 Pierce County Parks manages approximately 1,700 acres in the Carbon River Corridor (Carbon River Valley, Fairfax Properties, and Fairfax Town Site).
-These properties are currently undeveloped, but may provide opportunities for future recreation and visitor services in the area.
+These properties are currently undeveloped but may provide opportunities for future recreation and visitor services in the area.

 The Cooperative Action Plan builds on the 2003 Carbon River Corridor Charette with a focus on developing visitor services in the area that meet demand while protecting important environmental and cultural resources, as well as balancing the character desired by local residents.

 Pierce County worked with a Steering Committee of major landowners in the Corridor and the public to develop an actionable plan with a 10-year planning horizon identifying actions that a Coordinating Council could move forward in that time period.
 The Coordinating Council will work with the local community, stakeholders, and visitors to the Corridor to improve visitor access and address challenges.

 Roxanne Miles, Director, Pierce County Parks and Coordinating Council Chair